top of page

 So EV brakes last longer?
 Why is that?

 1. Regenerative means the electric motor is also a generator.
-When the EV is slowing down via regenerative braking, the kinetic energy that would have normally been wasted as heat using friction braking is instead converted back into electricity by the motor and stored in the battery.
-So the very act of braking actually recharges the battery by a small amount.
+When the EV is slowing down via regenerative braking, the vehicle's kinetic energy that would have normally been wasted as heat using friction braking is instead converted back into electricity by the motor and stored in the battery.
+So the very act of braking recharges the battery by a small amount.
 Not much, but it's something.

 In normal driving, even in stop and go city driving, it's entirely likely you can complete the trip without the friction brakes ever engaging.
 Imagine that!
-It's possible that your friction brakes could last the life of the car, never needing replacement.
-In fact, the friction brakes are used so seldom, most EVs have a programmed cleaning protocol where the friction brakes are periodically used instead of regen braking to help keep the rotor and pads clean of rust and other debris.
+It's entirely possible that your friction brakes could last the life of the car, never needing replacement.
+In fact, the friction brakes are used so seldom that most EVs have a programmed cleaning protocol where the friction brakes are periodically used instead of regen braking to help keep the rotor and pads clean of rust and other debris.

 1-Pedal Driving (1PD)